MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-deploy-office-365-proplus-with-Configuration-Manager.md

 - Do you want to manage the deployment?
 We recommend managed for enterprise deployments, because that gives you control over how and when Office and Office updates are installed on your client computers.
 - What tool do you want to use?
 We recommend  System Center Configuration Manager (Current Branch) for organizations that already use it to distribute and manage software.
 Configuration Manager scales for large environments and enables extensive control over installation, updates, and settings.
 - From what location do you want to deploy the Office source files?
 When deploying Office with Configuration Manager, the source files must be downloaded and availalbe on your local network, rather than in the cloud.
+[This isn't necessarily true--some customers don't include source files, instead point to CDN.
+Not sure if you can do that in the wizard.]

 |Manage deployment            |Choices                   |Best practice                                 |
 |-------------------------|-------------------------|--------------------------------------|